bilgecansen/CJS-pop/README.md

 ## 3. Projections and Plotting

-The plots and population projections in Şen and Akçakaya (in review) can be reproduced with **Plots.R**.
+The plots and population projections in Şen and Akçakaya (2021) can be reproduced with **Plots.R**.

-## Preprint
+## Reference
-Şen, B., and H. R. Akçakaya.
-2020.
-Estimating fecundity and density dependence from mark-recapture data for making population projections. bioRxiv:2020.08.26.268656. https://www.biorxiv.org/node/1501472.external-links.html
+The full reference will be added when the manuscript is published in Ornithological Applications.